Lilac and Lace Floral Design Sustainability Policy

 8. Develop a cutting plot

-LLFD is changing from florist to florist-grower throughout 2023 and 2024.
-Rebecca has a growing space at Little Warden in Brasted, where she will grow flowers and foliage to use in her weddings.
-Rebecca will use sustainable practices including the no dig method, rain water harvesting, peat free compost and plant based plant food.
+LLFD is changing from florist to florist-grower.
+Rebecca has a growing space, where she will grow flowers and foliage to use in her weddings.
+Rebecca will use sustainable practices including the no dig method, rain water harvesting, peat free compost and chemical free plant food.
 The aim is to have the plot commercially viable and providing enough yield by end of the 2024 growing season.

 9. Restore wildlife habitats and increase biodiversity both at home and around the world